Acne is much more common than you might think and what causes acne, particularly adult acne, is more complex than just face being dirty.

 Because acne is related to excess sebum, using products that remove this oily substance and unclog pores can help.
 Any makeup or skincare products aimed at oily skin will likely have a positive effect on acne-prone skin.

 It’s important to keep moisturising your skin, even if you think adding more products or oil will make things worse.
 Also, remember to exfoliate the skin and to use products that are non-comedogenic.
+We explain more about this in our ‘What does non comedogenic mean?’ guide, as well as in our truth about the acids you’re putting on your skin explainer.

 READ NEXT: Best foundation for oily skin